dkempen/degiromatic/README.md

 #### Symbol

-The symbol (or [ticker](https://www.degiro.nl/leren-beleggen/begrippenlijst/ticker)) is the 1 to 5 character long code that describes the exact financial product on an exchange.
+The symbol (or [ticker]) is the 1 to 5 character long code that describes the exact financial product on an exchange.
 For example the code for `Vanguard FTSE All-World UCITS ETF USD Dis` on the `EAM` exchange is `VWRL`.
 It is listed on the details page and next to the product.

 #### ISIN

-The [ISIN](https://www.degiro.nl/leren-beleggen/begrippenlijst/isin) is the 12 character long code that describes the exact financial product on an exchange.
+The [ISIN] is the 12 character long code that describes the exact financial product on an exchange.
 For example the code for `VWRL` on the `EAM` exchange is `IE00B3RBWM25`.
 It is listed on the details page and next to the product.

 #### Exchange ID

-The exact same product can often be bought on different [exchanges](https://www.degiro.nl/leren-beleggen/begrippenlijst/beurs).
+The exact same product can often be bought on different [exchanges].
 So in order to specify which one, a couple of steps are needed.
 The exchange ID is the same for all products on the same exchange, so you only need to look this up once per exchange.